A novel by Robert A. Heinlein, first published in 1958. Widely considered to be one of the best of his young adult novels.

 - Spacesuits Are SCUBA Gear: The cover of the 1958 edition.

 - Not unreasonable, as Kip's sporadic descriptions of the suit make it sound like a diving suit built to withstand vacuum.
 Though his planned improvements on the technology definitely avert this.

-- He also tests it at one point by taking a stroll through a lake.
+- He also tests it at one point by taking a stroll through a creek.